 Writing a request for proposal for an ERP project is not for the faint of heart.
 Even experienced IT and project managers struggle with the task.
-It may well be worth enlisting the expertise of an independent ERP consultant to guide you through this process or offer other options.
-In this blog we’ve outlined five stumbling blocks we have seen companies inadvertently create for themselves.
+It may well be worth enlisting the expertise of an independent ERP consultant to guide you through this process.
+In this article, we’ve outlined five stumbling blocks we have seen companies inadvertently create for themselves.

 For optimum results, help your vendors help you.
 They need to understand your business.
 You don’t want them to have to search your website to try to understand your company.
 Give them an insider’s perspective.

-Poorly crafted RFPs don’t do this well and instead focus on elimination points or checklists.
-When writing a comprehensive company background, you don’t need to give away your “secret sauce” but you certainly need to be open.
+Poorly-crafted RFPs don’t do this well — instead, they tend to focus on elimination points or checklists.
+When writing a comprehensive company background, you don’t need to give away your “secret sauce,” but you certainly need to be open.
 Taking time to do it right will also challenge your internal project team to examine your company’s landscape.
 The more inclusive, the more likely you are to get quality responses from potential partners and vendors.

-One of the goals of an RFP is to get a high-level cost estimate early on.
+One of the goals of an RFP is to get a high-level cost estimate early in the process.
 Less than one third of ERP software implementations come in on or under budget, and the reasons vary as to why.
 For example, your company may ask for unplanned customizations to meet various business needs.
-Or perhaps you didn’t fully understand all the variables related to software acquisition and deployment.
+Or perhaps the variables related to software acquisition and deployment weren't fully understood.

 Software contracts are complex.
 Expect a contract to contain a multitude of costs besides the software itself, such as ongoing maintenance costs, licenses, etc. Vendor agreements are not one-size-fits-all and are negotiable, but you need to know what and how to negotiate.
 You’re not only attempting to understand your current purchase, but how the decisions you make now will impact future updates or releases.
 You want to fully comprehend the incremental costs you will incur.

 The person who is attempting to sell you software or services is destined to disappear once the sale is finalized.
 You are then turned over to a service/implementation team.
-Since you will spend the duration of the project with this team, insist on meeting them and getting them involved early on (before you sign a contract).
-In a sense you’re “interviewing” them for technical and cultural fit.
-This is a very important step, not to be skipped.
+Since you will spend the duration of the project with this team, insist on meeting them and getting them involved early on — before you sign a contract.
+In a sense, you’re “interviewing” them for technical and cultural fit.
+This is a very important step that should not be skipped.

 The service/implementation team should be able to discuss your pain points and provide technical insight into how their software will or will not accommodate your needs.
 Ask for examples of where they’ve implemented this software in your industry and ask for references.
 Determine the specific experience of each person in the group.
 Are you getting the “A” team or the “C” team?
 You want to end up with the right people who along with your own internal team will be accountable for success.
 If you don’t feel good about the team don’t be afraid to call a time out.
 The seller may be able to substitute other resources, or maybe it’s just not a good fit.

 The cost, time and demands of the RFP process may or may not be the best path for your organization.
 If you think an RFP is your only good option, talk with us.
 We’ve introduced other streamlined methodologies with proven results.
-We didn’t get to be the world’s most trusted ERP advisor without learning a few efficiencies along the way.
+We didn’t get to be one of the world’s most trusted ERP advisors without learning a few efficiencies along the way.